jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

     |-sdb1    8:17   1    64M  0 part
     `-sdb2    8:18   1   7.3G  0 part

-I would use `sdb` for the format and copy script parameters on this machine.
+So I will use **sdb** for the card on this machine.

 It doesn't matter if some partitions from the SD card are mounted.
-The `mk2parts.sh` script will unmount them.
+The **mk2parts.sh** script will unmount them.

-**BE CAREFUL** with this script.
-It will format any disk on your workstation.
+**WARNING**: This script will format any disk on your workstation so make sure you choose the SD card.

-    scott@octo:~$ cd ~/rpi/meta-rpi/scripts
+    ~$ cd ~/rpi/meta-rpi/scripts
-    scott@octo:~/rpi/meta-rpi/scripts$ sudo ./mk2parts.sh sdb
+    ~/rpi/meta-rpi/scripts$ sudo ./mk2parts.sh sdb

 You only have to format the SD card once.

-#### /media/card
+#### Temporary mount point

 You will need to create a mount point on your workstation for the copy scripts to use.

+This is the default

-    scott@octo:~$ sudo mkdir /media/card
+    ~$ sudo mkdir /media/card

 You only have to create this directory once.

+If you don't want that location, you will have to edit the following scripts to use the mount point you choose.

 #### copy_boot.sh

-This script copies the BCM2835 bootloader files, the Linux kernel, dtbs for both RPi 2 and RPi boards and a number of DTB overlays (that I have not tried) to the boot partition of the SD card.
+This script copies the GPU firmware, the Linux kernel, dtbs and overlays, config.txt and cmdline.txt to the boot partition of the SD card.

-This *copy_boot.sh* script needs to know the `TMPDIR` to find the binaries.
-It looks for an environment variable called `OETMP`.
+This **copy_boot.sh** script needs to know the **TMPDIR** to find the binaries.
+It looks for an environment variable called **OETMP**.

-For instance, if I had this in the `local.conf`
+For instance, if I had this in `build/conf/local.conf`

-    TMPDIR = "/oe8/rpi/tmp-pyro"
+    TMPDIR = "/oe8/rpi/tmp-rocko"

 Then I would export this environment variable before running `copy_boot.sh`

-    scott@octo:~/rpi/meta-rpi/scripts$ export OETMP=/oe8/rpi/tmp-pyro
+    ~/rpi/meta-rpi/scripts$ export OETMP=/oe8/rpi/tmp-rocko

-If you didn't override the default `TMPDIR` in `local.conf`, then set it to the default `TMPDIR`
+If you didn't override the default **TMPDIR** in `local.conf`, then set it to the default **TMPDIR**

-    scott@octo:~/rpi/meta-rpi/scripts$ export OETMP=~/rpi/build/tmp
+    ~/rpi/meta-rpi/scripts$ export OETMP=~/rpi/build/tmp

-The `copy_boot.sh` script also needs a `MACHINE` environment variable specifying the type of RPi board.
+The `copy_boot.sh` script also needs a **MACHINE** environment variable specifying the type of RPi board.

-	scott@octo:~/rpi/meta-rpi/scripts$ export MACHINE=raspberrypi2
+	~/rpi/meta-rpi/scripts$ export MACHINE=raspberrypi2

 or

-	scott@octo:~/rpi/meta-rpi/scripts$ export MACHINE=raspberrypi
+	~/rpi/meta-rpi/scripts$ export MACHINE=raspberrypi

-Then run the `copy_boot.sh` script passing the location of SD card
+Then run the **copy_boot.sh** script passing the location of SD card

-    scott@octo:~/rpi/meta-rpi/scripts$ ./copy_boot.sh sdb
+    ~/rpi/meta-rpi/scripts$ ./copy_boot.sh sdb

 This script should run very fast.

+If you want to customize the **config.txt** or **cmdline.txt** files for the system, you can place either of those files in the **meta-rpi/scripts** directory and the **copy_boot.sh** script will copy them as well.

+Take a look at the script if this is unclear.

 #### copy_rootfs.sh

 This script copies the root file system to the second partition of the SD card.

-The `copy_rootfs.sh` script needs the same `OETMP` and `MACHINE` environment variables.
+The **copy_rootfs.sh** script needs the same **OETMP** and **MACHINE** environment variables.

-The script accepts an optional command line argument for the image type, for example `console` or `qt5-x11`.
-The default is `console` if no argument is provided.
+The script accepts an optional command line argument for the image type, for example **console** or **qt5**.
+The default is **console** if no argument is provided.

-The script also accepts a `hostname` argument if you want the host name to be something other then the default `raspberrypi2`.
+The script also accepts a **hostname** argument if you want the host name to be something other then the default **MACHINE**.

-Here's an example of how you'd run `copy_rootfs.sh`
+Here's an example of how you would run **copy_rootfs.sh**

-    scott@octo:~/rpi/meta-rpi/scripts$ ./copy_rootfs.sh sdb console
+    ~/rpi/meta-rpi/scripts$ ./copy_rootfs.sh sdb console

 or

-    scott@octo:~/rpi/meta-rpi/scripts$ ./copy_rootfs.sh sdb qt5-x11 rpi2
+    ~/rpi/meta-rpi/scripts$ ./copy_rootfs.sh sdb qt5 rpi3

-The *copy\_rootfs.sh* script will take longer to run and depends a lot on the quality of your SD card.
-With a good *Class 10* card it should take less then 30 seconds.
+The **copy_rootfs.sh** script will take longer to run and depends a lot on the quality of your SD card.
+With a good **Class 10** card it should take less then 30 seconds.

 The copy scripts will **NOT** unmount partitions automatically.
 If an SD card partition is already mounted, the script will complain and abort.
 This is for safety, mine mostly, since I run these scripts many times a day on different machines and the SD cards show up in different places.

 Here's a realistic example session where I want to copy already built images to a second SD card that I just inserted.

-    scott@octo:~$ sudo umount /dev/sdb1
+    ~$ sudo umount /dev/sdb1
-    scott@octo:~$ sudo umount /dev/sdb2
+    ~$ sudo umount /dev/sdb2
-    scott@octo:~$ export OETMP=/oe8/rpi/tmp-pyro
+    ~$ export OETMP=/oe8/rpi/tmp-pyro
-    scott@octo:~$ export MACHINE=raspberrypi2
+    ~$ export MACHINE=raspberrypi2
-    scott@octo:~$ cd rpi/meta-rpi/scripts
+    ~$ cd rpi/meta-rpi/scripts
-    scott@octo:~/rpi/meta-rpi/scripts$ ./copy_boot.sh sdb
+    ~/rpi/meta-rpi/scripts$ ./copy_boot.sh sdb
-    scott@octo:~/rpi/meta-rpi/scripts$ ./copy_rootfs.sh sdb console rpi
+    ~/rpi/meta-rpi/scripts$ ./copy_rootfs.sh sdb console rpi3

-Both *copy\_boot.sh* and *copy\_rootfs.sh* are simple scripts easily modified for custom use.
-Once I get past the development stage I usually wrap them both with another script for convenience.
+Once past the development stage I usually wrap all of the above in another script for convenience.

+Both **copy_boot.sh** and **copy_rootfs.sh** are simple scripts, easily customized.

 #### Some custom package examples

-[spiloop][spiloop] is a *spidev* test application installed in `/usr/bin`.
+[spiloop][spiloop] is a **spidev** test application.

-The *bitbake recipe* that builds and packages *spiloop* is here
+The **bitbake recipe** that builds and packages **spiloop** is here

-    meta-rpi/recipes-misc/spiloop/spiloop_1.0.bb
+    meta-rpi/recipes-misc/spiloop/spiloop_git.bb

-Use it to test the *spidev* driver before and after placing a jumper between pins *19* and *21*.
+Use it to test the **spidev** driver before and after placing a jumper between pins **19** and **21**.

-[tspress][tspress] is a Qt5 GUI application installed in `/usr/bin` with the *qt5-image*.
+[tspress][tspress] is a Qt5 GUI application installed with the `qt5-image`.
 I use it for testing touchscreens.

-The *bitbake recipe* is here and can be used a guide for your own applications.
+The recipe is here and can be used a guide for your own applications.

-    meta-rpi/recipes-qt/tspress/tspress.bb
+    meta-rpi/recipes-qt/tspress/tspress_git.bb

-Check the *README* in the [tspress][tspress] repository for usage.
+Check the **README** in the [tspress][tspress] repository for usage.

 #### Adding additional packages

-To display the list of available packages from the `meta-` repositories included in *bblayers.conf*
+To display the list of available recipes from the **meta-layers** included in **bblayers.conf**

-    scott@octo:~$ source poky-pyro/oe-init-build-env ~/rpi/build
+    ~$ source poky-rocko/oe-init-build-env ~/rpi/build

-    scott@octo:~/rpi/build$ bitbake -s
+    ~/rpi/build$ bitbake -s

-Once you have the package name, you can choose to either
+Once you have the recipe name, you need to find what packages the recipe produces.
+Use the **oe-pkgdata-util** utility for this.

-1. Add the new package to the `console-image` or `qt5-image`, whichever you are using.

-2. Create a new image file and either include the `console-image` the way the `qt5-image` does or create a complete new image recipe.
-The `console-image` can be used as a template.
+For instance, to see the packages produced by the **openssh** recipe

+    ~/rpi/build$ oe-pkgdata-util list-pkgs -p openssh
+    openssh-keygen
+    openssh-scp
+    openssh-ssh
+    openssh-sshd
+    openssh-sftp
+    openssh-misc
+    openssh-sftp-server
+    openssh-dbg
+    openssh-dev
+    openssh-doc
+    openssh

+These are the individual packages you could add to your image recipe.

+You can also use **oe-pkgdata-util** to check the individual files a package will install.

+For instance, to see the files for the **openssh-sshd** package

+    ~/rpi/build$ oe-pkgdata-util list-pkg-files openssh-sshd
+    openssh-sshd:
+            /etc/default/volatiles/99_sshd
+            /etc/init.d/sshd
+            /etc/ssh/moduli
+            /etc/ssh/sshd_config
+            /etc/ssh/sshd_config_readonly
+            /usr/libexec/openssh/sshd_check_keys
+            /usr/sbin/sshd

-The new package needs to get included directly in the *IMAGE_INSTALL* variable or indirectly through another variable in the image file.
+For a package to be installed in your image it has to get into the **IMAGE_INSTALL** variable some way or another.
+See the example image recipes for some common conventions.

 #### Playing videos